TanStack/query/docs/src/pages/plugins/createAsyncStoragePersister.md

   serialize?: (client: PersistedClient) => string
-  /** How to deserialize the data from storage */ deserialize?: (cachedString: string) => PersistedClient }
+  /** How to deserialize the data from storage */ deserialize?: (cachedString: string) => PersistedClient /** How to retry persistence on error **/ retry?: AsyncPersistRetryer
+}

 interface AsyncStorage {